chhuang-one/sqxclib/doc/SqConsole.md

 ## Define New Command

-e.g. define 'mycommand' that has 3 options - 'help', 'quiet', and 'step'.
+e.g. Define new command "mycommand", which has 3 options: "help", "quiet" and "step".

 First define structure MyCommandOptions for options of 'mycommand'.